nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Introduction

-Welcome to MovieApp!
-Here, you can book a movie, see the upcoming shows and read movie reviews to watch!
+MovieApp is a desktop app for users to see the upcoming shows, book a movie and read movie reviews.\
+The app is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).\
+If you can type fast, MovieApp can help you view and book movies conveniently.

 ## Quick Start